jacek-korzemski/rpg-character-manager/README.md

 - ✔ Add a card form (at least one system)
 - ✔ Add a card API communiaction
 - ✔ List cards
+- ✔ Edit card (frontend component)
-- ⚪ View single card
+- ✔ Edit card (api Communication to update)
 - 🛠 Remove Card
-- ✔ Edit card (frontend component)
-- ⚪ Edit card (api Communication to update)
-- ⚪ PDF export (at least one system)

 ### level one and a half